Freakwill/pyrimidine/paper/paper.md

 The class `UserPopulation` is defined to create a population of the individuals.
 The method of executing standard genetic operations has been implemented in the class.

-Algebraically, there is no different between `MonoIndividual` and a single `Chromosome`.
+Algebraically, there is no discrepency between `MonoIndividual` and a single `Chromosome`.
 And the population also can be treated as a container of chromosomes.
 See the following codes where use need not create an individual class.

 ```python
 class UserChromosome(BaseChromosome):